 When stored correctly, the antibody is stable up to the expiration date indicated on the vial.
-This is also valid for durability after opening.
+This also applies to the shelf life after opening or after dilution of the concentrate by the end user.
 Do not use after expiration date.

 To ensure proper reagent delivery and stability of the antibody, replace the dispenser cap after every use and immediately place the bottle cool in an upright position.